apache/mynewt-site/docs/os/modules/sensor_framework/sensor_create.md

 ### Reconfiguring A Sensor Device by an Application

 The BSP and sensor creator package use a default configuration and enable all supported sensors on a sensor device by default.
 If the default configuration does not meet your application requirements, you may change the default configuration for a sensor device.
-As in the `config_<sensorname>_sensor` function, and application must open the OS device for the sensor, set up the values for the `<sensorname>_cfg` structure, call the `<sensorname>_config()` device driver function to change the configuration in the device, and close the OS device.
+As in the `config_<sensorname>_sensor` function, an application must open the OS device for the sensor, set up the values for the `<sensorname>_cfg` structure, call the `<sensorname>_config()` device driver function to change the configuration in the device, and close the OS device.

 We recommend that you copy the `config_<sensorname>_sensor()` function from the BSP or the sensor creator package in to your application code and change the desired settings.
 Note that you must keep all the fields in the `<sensorname>_cfg` structure initialized with the default values for the settings that you do not want to change.